On completeness and dynamics of compact Brinkmann spacetimes: The degenerate case, the -foliation on a leaf

 \begin{fact} $\Gamma^0$ is abelian.
 Furthermore, assume we are not in the periodic case, then $\pi(\Gamma^0)$ is dense in $L^0$, and $\pi: P^0 \to L^0$ is injective on $\Gamma^0$, and hence $L^0$ is abelian.

 \end{fact}

 \begin{proof} This follows from Carri\`ere's Theorem \cite{Car1, Car2} on closure of orbits of transversally Riemannian flows (i.e. foliations of dimension $1$).
 With our notation, it says that a leaf of $\overline{\mathcal V}$ is a torus, on which $\mathcal V$ is diffeomorphic to a minimal (i.e. having dense leaves) linear foliation (of dimension $1$).
 We are here in a transversally parallelizable case, where all $\overline{\mathcal V}$- leaves are diffeomorphic.
 They are all given by $P^0$-orbits.
 Such an orbit is of the form $ \Gamma^0 \setminus P^0/I$.
 Since the $\overline{\mathcal V}$-leaf is a torus, and $\Gamma^0$ is the deck group of its cover $P^0/I$, then $\Gamma^0$ is abelian.
 Now, $L^0$ is the quotient space of the $\mathcal V$-foliation when lifted to the universal cover.
-Since $\mathcal V$ is minimal (in the $\overline{\mathcal V}$-leaf), then $\Gamma^0$ is dense in $L^0$.
+Since $\mathcal V$ is minimal (in the $\overline{\mathcal V}$-leaf), then $\pi(\Gamma^0)$ is dense in $L^0$.
+Finally, besides the periodic case, if we assume $\Gamma^0 \cap J = 1$, then $\Gamma^0$ injects in $L^0$, and $L^0$ is therefore abelian. \end{proof}